 If you were injured in a car accident, you are entitled to more than just repayment of your immediate expenses.
 While you can sue for reimbursement of your medical bills and wages lost as a result of your injury, you are also entitled to compensation for the mental distress you suffer as the result of a severe injury.
-Read on for a discussion of how pain and suffering damages are calculated in a car crash case in Oregon or Washington, and call a dedicated Portland and Vancouver car crash lawyer if you have been hurt in a car accident in Oregon or Washington State.
+Read on for a discussion of how pain and suffering damages are calculated in a car crash case in Washington, and call a dedicated Vancouver car crash lawyer if you have been hurt in a car accident in Washington State.

 Calculating pain and suffering

 Pain and suffering are genuine harm experienced when a person suffers a significant injury.
 Putting a specific number to pain and suffering damages, however, can be difficult.
 Sometimes, pain and suffering damages might be measured as a multiplier of economic losses.
 For example, the court would take lost wages and medical bills and multiply them by three to get pain and suffering.
 That approach has lost favor.
 A multiplier is now more typically used to get a ballpark idea for pain and suffering damages rather than a definitive figure.

 Courts will consider a variety of factors in determining how much pain and suffering to award.
 The award will generally depend on the severity of the injury, the long-term consequences of the damage, and how debilitating the injury has been and will continue to be for the plaintiff.
 Many factors might come into play, including the following:

 ● The age of the plaintiff